rpa0308/rpa0308/README.md

 ## 💡 More about me:

-- 🔭 I’m currently working on expanding my expertise in NLP, database management and data analysis.
+- I’m currently working on expanding my expertise in NLP, database management and data analysis. 🔭
-- 🌱 I’m honing my skills in Python, SQL and Tableau, turning raw data into compelling insights and well-structured databases.
+- I’m honing my skills in Python, SQL and Tableau, turning raw data into compelling insights and well-structured databases.
-- 👯 I’m looking to collaborate on data analysis, NLP projects, or master data management!
+- I’m looking to collaborate on data analysis, NLP projects, or master data management!
-- 💬 Ask me about languages, data, and baking...!
+- Ask me about languages, data, and baking...!💬

 ## 🤝 Connect with Me